 Although there was (at the time of writing) a tendency for guitarists to use Cannon (XLR) connectors, this movement has seemingly died.
 This is a shame, since they are far more robust and reliable than 6.5mm jacks.
 There are, however, a number of professional locking 6.5mm phone plugs and jacks available, that did not exist when the article was written.
 For speaker leads, Speakon plugs and sockets are now available which outperform the other connectors in all respects.
 Many guitar amps still rely on jack leads for speakers.

 Well, there you have it.
 If some of the points made here prove contentious, so much the better, for it will stimulate discussion and debate, both of which go towards a greater understanding of the problems of instrument and amplification.
 With a better knowledge of the needs of musicians, the technical persons amongst us will be better able to analyse the difficulties encountered by players, be able to pinpoint and maybe even eliminate them.
 On the other hand, a little technical knowledge will assist the musician in describing his problems, and will be very helpful to the technician or engineer who is expected to solve them, often without even knowing what they may be.

-Additional notes and comments have been added where appropriate, but for the most part the article is as originally written.
-The byline above was true at the time, but is now way past its "use by" date - except for Elliott Sound Products, which is very much alive.
-The scariest part is that this was over 20 Years ago!
+Additional notes and comments have been added where appropriate (using indented italics), but for the most part the article is as originally written.
+The byline above was true at the time, but is now way past its 'use by' date - except for Elliott Sound Products, which is very much alive.
+The scariest part is that this was so long ago!

 PLEASE NOTE: The inclusion of two photographs of guitar amplifiers shall not be taken as an endorsement of the brands featured, nor shall this statement imply any criticism of same.
 They were included in the original article, and are thus reproduced here.
 No more, no less.